 Completion of the Transcontinental Railway Celebration.

-In 1869 private line service became available in Chicago, and the American District Telegraph Company soon offered affluent Chicagoans a home service allowing them to summon a firefighter, private policeman, or messenger.
+In 1869 private line service became available in Chicago.
+The American District Telegraph Company soon offered affluent Chicagoans a home service, allowing them to summon a firefighter, private policeman, or messenger.
 Telegraphic communication with other Chicagoans was facilitated by the company's network of neighborhood offices and messengers.

-In 1865, the Chicago Fire Department contracted to build fire alarm boxes employing telegraphic signals.
-Located throughout the city, they allowed citizens to report fires quickly.
 In 1880 the Chicago Police Department began using call boxes on the streets.
-Citizens could report crimes, though only after obtaining keys to the boxes, which were selectively distributed; relatively few crime reports were made.
-More important, the boxes facilitated official communication among the police.
-Patrolmen were obliged to make hourly "duty calls,” and were thus subject to stricter supervision.
-They could also summon a paddy-wagon in the event they made an arrest.
-The call boxes used an innovative combination of telegraphic signaling for routine messages and the telephone for unusual messages, a design adopted by police departments throughout the country.
+Citizens could report crimes only after obtaining keys to the boxes, which were selectively distributed; relatively few crime reports were made.
+More importantly, the boxes facilitated official communication among the police.
+Patrolmen were obliged to make hourly "duty calls" and were thus subject to stricter supervision.
+They could also summon a paddy wagon if they made an arrest.
+The call boxes used an innovative combination of telegraphic signaling for periodic messages and the telephone for unusual messages, a design adopted by police departments nationwide.